 - Our shipments into the European Union are subject to customs process.
 This results in increased costs and time for the processing of shipments.
 This operates as a deterrent for EU customers to work with us.
 We endeavor to mitigate this by shipping to our subsidiary in Denmark which ships to our customer.
 This means increased costs which we are unable to recover and significant delays which may risks the project. - Our technology requires training to support its effective implementation.
 Typically for sales and rentals we would mobilize our engineers to train and assist these customers in set up of the equipment.
 Under the new trade agreement, we will need to obtain the necessary work permits from the EU member state to which we intend to send our engineer.
 This will be time consuming and costly and the rules for granting such permit will vary from member state to member state.
-Furthermore, we have no precedent to know if these permits will be granted. - We are not able to recruit from EU Member states without getting work permits.
+Furthermore, we have no precedent to know if these permits will be granted. - EU Member State customers are reluctant to engage UK companies, due to the hassle factor associated with importing into the EU.
+This risks reduction in our opportunities emanating from the EU countries. - We are not able to recruit from EU Member states without getting work permits.
 As a result, we are subject to skills shortages and significant increase in the costs of salaries as many technology companies are competing for the same skills.
+The UK is generally facing a critical skills shortage, resulting in shortage of skills in key areas such as engineering and software development.

-The Company established a company, Coda Octopus Products A/S, in Denmark to maintain a presence in the European Union and to address some of the foreseeable issues.
+The Company established Coda Octopus Products A/S, in Denmark to maintain a presence in the European Union and to address some of the foreseeable issues.
 This subsidiary is crucial for our continued relationship with EU customers.